Skip to main content

 Amy felt disconnected at times, unable to find spouses who were experiencing the same emotions and changes as her.

 “I either found people that were in their 70s or a little older,” Amy said.
-“I kept thinking ‘But you had the choice of retirement…We didn’t get that.”
+“I kept thinking 'but you had the choice of retirement…We didn’t get that.'”

 “Stephanie Zimmerman…had lost her husband to FTD in a much shorter time than I did,” Amy said.
 “But she had reached out to me [a couple years prior] and said I think our stories are similar.
 [Both our husbands were diagnosed when they were 53 years old].”